Coenzyme Q10: benefits, dosage, contraindications

 Supplementation with coenzyme Q10 reduces plasma lipoprotein(a) concentrations but not other lipid indices: A systematic review and meta-analysis.

-Some clinical research shows that taking coenzyme Q10 at 50 to 100 mg twice a day, alone or with other medications, for 12 weeks, lowers blood pressure.
-An analysis of clinical trials shows that taking coenzyme Q10 at 100 to 900 mg per day for 24 weeks reduces systolic blood pressure, but not diastolic, in patients with metabolic diseases, mainly diabetes.
-However, there is contradictory evidence concerning the effect of coenzyme Q10 on blood pressure.
-It is possible that coenzyme Q10 is only beneficial in hypertensive patients with low levels of endogenous coenzyme Q10.
+Some clinical research shows that taking coenzyme Q10 at a dose of 50 to 100 mg twice daily, alone or with other medications, for 12 weeks lowers blood pressure.
+A meta-analysis of clinical trials shows that taking coenzyme Q10 at 100 to 900 mg per day for 24 weeks reduces systolic blood pressure, but not diastolic blood pressure, in patients with metabolic diseases, primarily diabetes.
+However, there is conflicting evidence regarding the effect of coenzyme Q10 on blood pressure.
+It is possible that coenzyme Q10 is beneficial only in patients with hypertension who have low endogenous coenzyme Q10 levels.

 Posologie